SamuelWhitton/natural-daina/README.md

 1. **~**
 2. An identifier for the constructor.
 In this case the identifier is **newHatContainer**.
-3. A method described by the Daina method syntax.
+3. A method described by the method syntax.
 In this case the method takes an input **hatInput** and assigns it as the instance object **hat**.

 A new object **hatContainer** is created by invoking the constructor **[HatContainer]:newHatContainer** with the input **someHat**.
 ```